steadybit/docs-public/content/installation-agent/1-docker.md

 ---
-title: "Agent"
-metaTitle: "Installation - Agent"
-metaDescription: "Installing the chaosmesh Agent"
+title: "Install as Docker Container"
 ---

-# Docker

 The agent container image is available in our private Docker Registry.
 Please note that the container needs to run in a privileged mode, allowing it to discover and attack your Infratructure.